xbeat/Machine-Learning/README.md

 Introduction to Complex Analysis

 Complex analysis, also known as function theory, is a branch of mathematics that studies complex-valued functions of a complex variable.
 It extends the concepts of calculus to the complex plane, offering powerful tools for solving problems in physics, engineering, and pure mathematics.

+## Intent Analysis Using Python!
+Techniques and Examples

+Understanding Intent Analysis

+Intent analysis is a crucial component of natural language processing (NLP) that focuses on determining the underlying purpose or goal behind a user's text input.
+This technique is widely used in chatbots, virtual assistants, and customer service applications to interpret and respond to user queries effectively.

 ## TF-IDF in Natural Language Processing